 Contact an Oklahoma City Estate Planning Attorney

 Though we cannot do a great deal to make the city more healthy, we can help you better plan your estate.
 For additional information, please join us for an upcoming FREE seminar.
-If you have questions or concerns about estate planning, contact an experienced Oklahoma City estate planning attorney at Parman & Easterday by calling 405-843-6100 or 913-385-9400 to schedule your appointment today.
+If you have questions or concerns about estate planning, contact an experienced Oklahoma City estate planning attorney at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.

 Every adult can benefit from having an estate plan in place.
 Consequently, you should create at least a basic estate plan as soon as you become an adult.

 Yes!
 You undoubtedly care what happens to the assets you do own.
 Moreover, an estate plan does more than just decide how your assets are distributed after you are gone.
 For example, an estate plan can help plan for the possibility of incapacity and protect minor children.